 First Applicants Find Substantial Assets, FAFSA of course!

-Beginning with the 2017-2018, students were able to file using prior-prior year (PPY) tax data.
-As a result of this change, you could submit the FAFSA for the 2019-2020 academic year on October 1, 2018, using your 2017 tax and income information.
-(Summer applicants for 2019 need to submit a 2018-2019 application using the 2016 tax and income information).
+Beginning with 2017-2018, students were able to file using prior-prior year (PPY) tax data.
+As a result of this change, you could submit the FAFSA for the 2019-2020 academic year on October 1, 2019, using your 2017 tax and income information.
+(Summer applicants for 2020 need to submit a 2019-2020 application using the 2017 tax and income information).
 If you have not done so already, you will also need to complete that year’s application as well.
 In addition, if an amended return was filed, the IRS will notify the individual financial aid office.

 For high school seniors who will not know what school they are attending, you can submit a FAFSA application for schools you are planning on attending and then update your application down the road.
 If your financial situation has changed since filing a tax return, do not hold off and starting the application process.
 You can discuss the change in finances with the financial affairs office once you know your student’s school.